trickytank/rwarrior/README.md

 ```
 AI <- function(warrior, memory) {
-      # Your code goes here, can ignore memory for early levels
+      # Your code goes here, you can ignore memory for early levels
     }
 warrior_name <- "Fisher" # A name for your warrior

 play_warrior(AI, warrior_name = warrior_name, level = 1)
 ```

-More advanced levels require use of the memory argument to the AI (or use of a reference class).
+More advanced levels require using the memory argument to the AI (or the use of a reference class).
-The returned value of the AI function is given as the second argument to the next call (on the subsequent turn) of the AI function.
+Return the memory object in your function and will pass it to the memory argument for the next call of your AI.

 ```
 AI <- function(warrior, memory) {